MomsFriendlyDevCo/Doop/units/router/README.md

 $router.sort
 ------------
 Various configuration options to sort the `$router.routes` collection.
-This containes `$router.sort.enabled` which toggles whether to sort, `$router.sort.isSorted` which specifies the dirty flag of the routes being sorted, `$router.sort.keyOrder` which is a complex collection of how to sort the array (see the source code).
-The sorting function can be overrideen by subclassing / decorating `$router.sort.sorter`.
+This contains `$router.sort.enabled` which toggles whether to sort, `$router.sort.isSorted` which specifies the dirty flag of the routes being sorted, `$router.sort.keyOrder` which is a complex collection of how to sort the array (see the source code).
+The sorting function can be overridden by subclassing / decorating `$router.sort.sorter`.

 $router.warns
 -------------